blCav/project-witcher/README.md

+# project-witcher

 Responsive project focused on Web Accessibility.
+Its theme about The Witcher game allows you to create your own character.

 It was realized in collaboration with CoCav.

 Project in French language.

 Technologies used : Flask/Python, Bootstrap, Sass, HTML & CSS